Leadership: Executive Body

 Dr Hossain is an internationally renowned development economist.
+He is currently an advisor to the interim executive director on research activities in BRAC and BRAC International and responsible for the agriculture and food security programme.
 Prior to joining BRAC as the executive director in 2007, Dr Hossain was the head of the social sciences division and programme leader of the rainfed ecosystems programme of International Rice Research Institute (IRRI), Philippines.
-Prior to joining IRRI, he worked as the director general of Bangladesh Institute of Development Studies (BIDS) from 1989 to 1992.
+From 1989 to 1992, before joining IRRI, he worked as the director general of Bangladesh Institute of Development Studies (BIDS).
 Dr Hossain is known for his substantial contributions to research on rural development and agriculture policy in South and South-East Asia.

-He is the founding member of the North South University Foundation, and serves as a member of the BRAC University Board.
+He is the founding member of the North South University Foundation, and a member of the BRAC University board.
 Dr Hossain is a member of technical review committee of the Global Fund for Agricultural and Food Security, project advisory council of the HarvestPlus Challenge Programme of CGIAR, and rice advisory board for Syngenta Asia Pacific Pte Ltd.

-Dr Hossain obtained his Masters in Economics in 1969 from Dhaka University and PhD in Economics in 1977 from the University of Cambridge, UK.
-Throughout his distinguished career, he has authored/co-authored 13 books and research monographs and contributed more than 150 papers in refereed journals and edited books.
-He was awarded the first Gold Medal from the Bangladesh Agricultural Economist Association in 1985 in recognition of outstanding contribution to understanding the operation of rural economy in Bangladesh.
+Dr Hossain obtained his master’s in economics in 1969 from Dhaka University, Bangladesh and PhD in economics in 1977 from the University of Cambridge, UK.
+During the course of his career, he has authored and co-authored 13 books and research monographs and contributed to more than 150 papers in refereed journals and edited books.
+He was awarded the first gold medal from the Bangladesh Agricultural Economist Association in 1985 in recognition of his outstanding contribution to understanding the operation of the rural economy in Bangladesh.
 He is president-elect of the Asian Society of Agricultural Economics for 2011-2014.

 Muhammad A (Rumee) Ali